Bricktech2000/Notes/notes/function.md

 **definition** a _pure function_ is a [[function]] that has no side effects and that does not depend on external state.

-of course, any [[function]] can be thought of as having side effects. for example, running a pure [[function]] on a CPU still consumes a measurable amount of [[energy]], modifying the entropy of the universe. &mdash; <https://youtu.be/APUCMSPiNh4?t=2594>. practically, however, this definition is useful
+of course, any [[function]] can be thought of as having side effects. for example, running a [[function#pure function]] on a CPU still consumes a measurable amount of [[energy]], modifying the entropy of the universe. &mdash; <https://youtu.be/APUCMSPiNh4?t=2594>. practically, however, this definition is useful

 **properties**